$54,000 donation allows UK rescue charity to add six drones

 DroneXL’s take on drones for search and rescue operations

 When it comes to search and rescue operations, unmanned aircraft are so-called force multipliers.
-The unmanned aircraft allow to cover large areas much faster compared to traditional search efforts.
+The unmanned aircraft allow first responders to cover large areas much faster compared to traditional search efforts.
 However, over the last few years, it has become increasingly clear that especially drones with thermal cameras are most effective in finding missing persons quickly.

 DJI tracks the number of people that have been saved with the help of unmanned aircraft systems (UAS).
 Currently, DJI counts 560 such cases.